 The icing on top?
 Freehand is free through September 30, 2021.
 Afterwards Freehand will have both a free and a paid plan for $8 per active user.
 For organizations with advanced team and security needs, Freehand Enterprise is available today.
 Our hope is that with this new plan dedicated to Freehand, we can make effective visual collaboration easy and inclusive to everyone.
 (So make sure to tell your friends in Marketing, HR, and Recruiting.
 The more the merrier!)

 One of the top ways new customers have discovered Freehand is through our integration with Teams and its 145 million daily active users.
 With our existing integration, teammates can share and collaborate on a Freehand directly from a live meeting on Teams.
 With our latest release, organizations can also add a permanent place for Freehand within Teams that gives everyone access to their Freehand documents and templates without having to change context.

 We designed Freehand to be so simple it feels familiar the first time you try it.
 We also crafted it to be flexible enough to evolve with your team and organization’s needs.
 With our latest update, you can create more sophisticated flowcharts, diagrams, process maps, and org charts with sticky line connectors and new shapes.

 We built Freehand to transform the way you work together.
 With this latest release, we want to bring this transformative way of working to even more people.
 Help us share the news.

 by Jeff Chow

-Jeff Chow is Chief Product Officer at InVision where he is leading efforts to reimagine how organizations work by bringing visual collaboration and inclusivity to full organizations.
+Jeff Chow is Chief Executive Officer at InVision where he is leading efforts to reimagine how organizations work by bringing visual collaboration and inclusivity to full organizations.
 Prior to InVision, Jeff led product and product design for the Consumer Experience group at TripAdvisor, was product lead for Google's Newsstand experience (now Google News), and also founded and ran several startups in the mobile, consumer, and marketing spaces.